 Do some do both?

 Yes!
-A Guzzle H2O system is both a portable water filter as well as a portable water purifier.
+Several Guzzle H2O systems act as both a portable water filter as well as a portable water purifier.
 The carbon block filter works in conjunction with the UV-C LED purifier to provide the cleanest water possible.

 Important Questions to Ask Yourself When Choosing a Water Purifier